 Food Science and Nutrition MSc

-A bachelor degree with a 2:2 (hons) in a subject containing biology and chemistry content.
+- A bachelor degree with a 2:2 (hons) in a subject containing chemistry and biology content.

 Course overview

-Providing nutritious food is a key target for the government — and has become a growing trend throughout society.
-The pressure to improve food standards falls to academic and industry experts to provide sustainable solutions that’ll suit every aspect of society.
-From advancing quality control to developing new, healthy eating trends, being qualified in food science and nutrition will put you at the forefront of finding these solutions.
+Providing nutritious food is a key target for the government — and has increasingly become of interest to consumers throughout society.
+Academic and food industry experts are tasked with consistently improving food standards and providing sustainable solutions that will suit every class of consumer in society.
+From advancing quality control to developing new food products in response to growing health and environmental sustainability demands, our Food Science and Nutrition MSc programme will put you at the forefront of finding these solutions.

 Why study at Leeds:

-• Advance your knowledge and skills in critical areas sought after in industry, including food processing, diet and cardiovascular health and the impacts of food processing on nutritional quality.
+- Advance your knowledge and skills in critical areas sought after in industry, including food processing, nutrition across the lifecycle and the impacts of food processing on nutritional quality.

-• Conduct your own individual research project as part of your course and gain industry experience in the collation, analysis and presentation of scientific data.
+- Conduct your own independent research project as part of your course and gain industry experience in in investigating an exciting real-world problem, mirroring the type of work you’ll be conducting in your professional career.

-• Access specialist facilities, including industry-grade equipment for investigating the colloidal nature of foods, small and wide-angle X-ray scattering equipment (SAXs & WAXS), electron microscopy facilities, texture analysers, tribometers and HPLC and GC analytical equipment.
+- Access specialist facilities, including computerised sensory testing and electron microscopy facilities, texture analysers, rheometers, tribometers, spectrophotometers, spinning disc reactor and HPLC and GC analytical equipment.

-• Enhance your career prospects and join our successful alumni who have pursued careers in some of the most revered institutions in industry worldwide including NHS, Innocent Drinks and the Food and Drugs Authority.
+- Enhance your career prospects and join our successful alumni who have pursued careers in revered institutions worldwide including NHS, Innocent Drinks and the Food and Drugs Authority.

 Accreditation